ArthurDassier/Mjolnir_kit/README.md

 details and usage here: https://learn.adafruit.com/16-channel-pwm-servo-driver/python-circuitpython

-5. **Access this repository**
+**5. Access this repository**

-  a.
-Generate an SSH key and provide it to Gitlab for access to repositories
+  **a.
+Generate an SSH key and provide it to Gitlab for access to repositories**

    `ssh-keygen # Use all defaults`

-  b.
-Then press enter until you get to an empty comand line, then
+  **b.
+Then press enter until you get to an empty comand line, then**

    `cat $HOME/.ssh/id_rsa.pub`

-  c.
+  **c.
 Then copy the ssh key and go back to Gitlab.
-Click on your user profile at the top right corner of the screen then
+Click on your user profile at the top right corner of the screen then**

-     click on settings from the drop down menu.
-Now a new panel on the left hand side of the screen wil apear, click on SSH Keys,
+     **click on settings from the drop down menu.
+Now a new panel on the left hand side of the screen wil apear, click on SSH Keys, **

-     then paste your SSH key into the text field and submit it.
+     **then paste your SSH key into the text field and submit it.**

-  d.
-Obtain a copy of the repository
+  **d.
+Obtain a copy of the repository**

    `git clone git@gitlab.com:djnighti/ucsd_robo_car_simple_ros.git`

-  e.
-Enter the commands below in the command window on your Jetson:
+  **e.
+Enter the commands below in the command window on your Jetson:**

    `cd projects/catkin_ws/src`